ml-tooling/ml-hub/README.md

 ### Spawner

 We override [DockerSpawner](https://github.com/ml-tooling/ml-hub/blob/master/resources/mlhubspawner/mlhubspawner/mlhubspawner.py) and [KubeSpawner](https://github.com/ml-tooling/ml-hub/blob/master/resources/mlhubspawner/mlhubspawner/mlhubkubernetesspawner.py) for Docker and Kubernetes, respectively.
 We do so to add convenient labels and environment variables.
 Further, we return a custom option form to configure the resouces of the workspaces.
+The overriden Spawners can be configured the same way as the base Spawners as stated in the *Configuration Section*.

 #### DockerSpawner